citp/privacy-policy-historical/t/te/tek/teksystems.com.md

 ## Consent

-By using this website, you consent to the collection and use of the information as described herein.
+By using this Web site, you consent to the collection and use of the information as described herein.
 If we decide to make changes to this Online Privacy Statement, we will post the changes on this site so that you will always know what information we collect, and how we use it.

 Back to the Top

 Allegis Group may disclose your personal information to any member of the Allegis Group of companies.
-This includes our subsidiaries, our ultimate holding company and its subsidiaries.
+This includes our subsidiaries and our ultimate holding company.

 As a global company, Allegis Group operates a number of Web sites around the world.
 Any data and information that you volunteer or that is otherwise collected on one of our sites in any one country may be sent electronically to a server for one of these sites in another country.
-This sharing of personal information with Allegis Group affiliates may include combining the personal information gathered by certain Allegis Group Web sites with information independently gathered on other Allegis Group websites into one or more database(s) useable by Allegis Group, including all of its affiliates.
+This sharing of personal information with Allegis Group affiliates may include combining the personal information gathered by certain Allegis Group Web sites with information independently gathered on other Allegis Group Web sites into one or more database(s) useable by Allegis Group, including all of its affiliates.
 We safeguard your privacy interests around the world by ensuring that this Allegis Group site adheres to our data protection principles described in this statement.
 Such export is a requirement of providing the data to Allegis Group.

-Companies in the Allegis Group may use the information internationally in connection with processing requests by potential customers or potential employers of contract workers or temporary employees.
+Companies in Allegis Group may use the information internationally in connection with processing requests by potential customers or potential employers of contract workers or temporary employees.
 Allegis Group may disclose personal data about you to potential employers (direct placements) or potential customers if you are a contract worker we are seeking to assign to a customer.

 We may respond to subpoenas, court orders, or legal process by disclosing your personal data and other related information, if necessary.
 We also may disclose your personal data when we choose to establish or exercise our legal rights or defend against legal claims.

 We only provide these third parties with the minimum amount of personal data necessary to provide the services on our behalf, and the third parties are not permitted to use your personal data except for the limited purpose of completing the requested service or transaction.

-We do not sell or rent your personal data to third parties for marketing purposes unless you have granted us permission to do so.

 Circumstances may arise where, whether for strategic or other business reasons, Allegis Group decides to sell, buy, merge or otherwise reorganize businesses.
 Such a transaction may involve, in accordance with applicable law, the disclosure of personal information to prospective or actual purchasers, or the receipt of it from sellers.
 It is Allegis Group's practice to seek appropriate protection for information in these types of transactions.

 We may collect and possibly share personal data and any other additional information available to us in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of Allegis Group's terms of use, or as otherwise required by law.

 Allegis Group will only share personal data about you that is relevant to our legitimate business purposes or as required to meet legal or regulatory requirements.

-Your personal data is never sold or leased to any external company, unless you have granted us permission to do so.
+Your personal data is never sold, rented or leased to any external company, unless you have granted us permission to do so.

 Allegis Group does not disclose personal information about its employees without specific authorization from or notice to the employee, as provided in this statement, or as required by law.
-In addition, Allegis Group does not collect more Personal information than is needed to fulfill the purposes set forth in this Statement, unless requested by an Allegis Group customer and consented to by the data subject.
+In addition, Allegis Group does not collect more Personal information than is needed to fulfill the purposes set forth in this Statement, unless consented to by the data subject.

 Should you withdraw consent to the use of your information for any of the above-identified purposes, we will stop using your information for such purposes as soon as it is reasonably possible to do so.
 Allegis Group will also notify you if withdrawing consent affects our ability to service you.